lrafeei/wedding-seating-generator/README.md

 ## Left to do for cleanup of code:
   * Add tests!
-  * Remove use of global variables
-  * Update version of networkx to run on latest version

 ## To do for future iterations:
   * Add non-mutable settings.
 This would make it so that certain pairings (i.e. couples) cannot be separated under any circumstances.